ENGLISH LAVENDER

 Autumn sage is a soft, mounding shrub normally 60-90 cm tall, and less in width, with small, minty aromatic green leaves that are evergreen in warmer climates.
 The flowers are borne on racemes from spring to frost and can be red, pink, purple, orange, or white.

-Cultivating Salvia from soft wood cuttings in the spring.
+Propagate salvia from soft wood cuttings in the spring.
 Applying a root stimulator to the cutting will stimulate growth.

 Spring

-Requirements (location, soil, light, water, frost, warnings):
+Requirements: location, soil, light, water, frost, warnings

 Autumn sage must have a well-drained site and cannot take shrink-swell clay soils.
 Though generally cold tolerant, it will be deciduous in regions with extremely cold winters.
 Avoid planting it near heavy foot traffic because the stems are very brittle.